Cambridge Investment Research Advisors Inc. Boosts Holdings in Spirit Airlines, Inc. (NYSE:SAVE)

-Cambridge Investment Research Advisors Inc. lifted its position in shares of Spirit Airlines, Inc. (NYSE:SAVE) by 166.9% in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 117,056 shares of the company’s stock after buying an additional 73,199 shares during the quarter.
-Cambridge Investment Research Advisors Inc. owned approximately 0.12% of Spirit Airlines worth $4,319,000 at the end of the most recent quarter.
+Cambridge Investment Research Advisors Inc. raised its holdings in shares of Spirit Airlines, Inc. (NYSE:SAVE) by 166.9% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 117,056 shares of the company’s stock after acquiring an additional 73,199 shares during the quarter.
+Cambridge Investment Research Advisors Inc. owned approximately 0.12% of Spirit Airlines worth $4,319,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds and other institutional investors have also recently modified their holdings of the company.
-Grandview Asset Management LLC purchased a new stake in shares of Spirit Airlines during the first quarter worth about $55,000.
-Sowell Financial Services LLC grew its holdings in shares of Spirit Airlines by 134.5% during the first quarter.
-Sowell Financial Services LLC now owns 1,020 shares of the company’s stock worth $35,000 after buying an additional 585 shares in the last quarter.
-Strs Ohio purchased a new stake in shares of Spirit Airlines during the fourth quarter worth about $34,000.
-Advisory Services Network LLC grew its holdings in Spirit Airlines by 84.0% in the fourth quarter.
-Advisory Services Network LLC now owns 1,566 shares of the company’s stock valued at $38,000 after purchasing an additional 715 shares during the period.
-Finally, CWM LLC grew its holdings in Spirit Airlines by 251.0% in the first quarter.
-CWM LLC now owns 1,755 shares of the company’s stock valued at $65,000 after purchasing an additional 1,255 shares during the period.
-Institutional investors and hedge funds own 69.58% of the company’s stock.
+A number of other large investors have also bought and sold shares of the business.
+Grandview Asset Management LLC purchased a new position in Spirit Airlines during the 1st quarter valued at about $55,000.
+Sowell Financial Services LLC increased its holdings in Spirit Airlines by 134.5% during the 1st quarter.
+Sowell Financial Services LLC now owns 1,020 shares of the company’s stock valued at $35,000 after acquiring an additional 585 shares in the last quarter.
+Advisory Services Network LLC increased its holdings in Spirit Airlines by 84.0% during the 4th quarter.
+Advisory Services Network LLC now owns 1,566 shares of the company’s stock valued at $38,000 after acquiring an additional 715 shares in the last quarter.
+Migdal Insurance & Financial Holdings Ltd. increased its holdings in Spirit Airlines by 30.2% during the 1st quarter.
+Migdal Insurance & Financial Holdings Ltd. now owns 3,373 shares of the company’s stock valued at $124,000 after acquiring an additional 782 shares in the last quarter.
+Finally, Prime Capital Investment Advisors LLC increased its holdings in Spirit Airlines by 17.6% during the 1st quarter.
+Prime Capital Investment Advisors LLC now owns 5,551 shares of the company’s stock valued at $205,000 after acquiring an additional 830 shares in the last quarter.
+Hedge funds and other institutional investors own 69.58% of the company’s stock.

-A number of equities research analysts recently issued reports on the stock.
-Wolfe Research upgraded shares of Spirit Airlines from an “underperform” rating to a “peer perform” rating and set a $35.00 target price for the company in a report on Friday, May 14th.
-Barclays boosted their target price on shares of Spirit Airlines from $35.00 to $50.00 in a report on Thursday, April 15th.
-Citigroup boosted their target price on shares of Spirit Airlines from $26.50 to $35.00 in a report on Monday, February 8th.
-Raymond James restated a “hold” rating on shares of Spirit Airlines in a report on Monday, April 12th.
-Finally, JPMorgan Chase & Co. upgraded shares of Spirit Airlines from an “underweight” rating to an “overweight” rating and boosted their target price for the company from $31.00 to $54.00 in a report on Tuesday, April 20th.
-One analyst has rated the stock with a sell rating, seven have given a hold rating and seven have given a buy rating to the company’s stock.
-The company currently has a consensus rating of “Hold” and an average target price of $37.36.
+A number of brokerages have recently commented on SAVE.
+Susquehanna Bancshares upgraded shares of Spirit Airlines from a “neutral” rating to a “positive” rating and set a $50.00 price target for the company in a report on Tuesday, April 13th.
+Wolfe Research upgraded shares of Spirit Airlines from an “underperform” rating to a “peer perform” rating and set a $35.00 price target for the company in a report on Friday, May 14th.
+Susquehanna upgraded shares of Spirit Airlines from a “neutral” rating to a “positive” rating and set a $50.00 price target for the company in a report on Monday, April 19th.
+Seaport Global Securities downgraded shares of Spirit Airlines from a “buy” rating to a “neutral” rating in a report on Thursday, February 11th.
+Finally, Evercore ISI reiterated an “in-line” rating and set a $40.00 price target on shares of Spirit Airlines in a report on Tuesday, May 4th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and seven have assigned a buy rating to the company.
+The company currently has a consensus rating of “Hold” and an average price target of $37.36.

+Spirit Airlines (NYSE:SAVE) last announced its quarterly earnings results on Tuesday, April 20th.
+The company reported ($2.48) earnings per share for the quarter, beating analysts’ consensus estimates of ($2.63) by $0.15.
+The firm had revenue of $461.30 million for the quarter, compared to analysts’ expectations of $454.78 million.
+Spirit Airlines had a negative net margin of 34.21% and a negative return on equity of 39.67%.
+Spirit Airlines’s revenue was down 40.2% compared to the same quarter last year.
+During the same period in the previous year, the company posted ($0.86) earnings per share.
+Sell-side analysts predict that Spirit Airlines, Inc. will post -3.15 EPS for the current year.

 Spirit Airlines, Inc provides airline services.
 It serves 78 destinations in 16 countries in the United States, Latin America, and the Caribbean.
 As of December 31, 2020, the company had a fleet of 157 Airbus single-aisle aircraft comprising 31 A319ceos, 64 A320ceos, 32 A320neos, and 30 A321ceos.
 It offers tickets through its call centers and airport ticket counters, as well as online through spirit.com; and through various third parties, including online, traditional travel agents, and electronic global distribution systems.